RyanWendt/Newspaper-Article-Text-Analysis/README.txt

   - An additional 'Generate_Plots.R' file has been included to show how to loop through every possible plot
   - Network diagrams look for the top n relationships between words by paragraph, sentence, or title and also include certain network statistics of the final plot.

+Some sample plots have been included in this repo.